EBukin/methods_playing/readme.md

 # methods_playing

-Repository created for testing and playing with various eceonometric methods.
+Repository created for testing and playing with various econometric methods and developing some sohrts notes and guides.